viktorattilakelemen/PongGame/README.txt

 To run the game, simply double click the "Pong.jar" file.

-In order to run this game from the command prompt / terminal, first make sure your command line has accessed the pongFinal directory.
+In order to run this game from the command prompt / terminal, first make sure your command line has accessed the PongGame directory.

 Then, compile the code using this command: